Tiffany and Margaret Blake Distinguished Service Professor

 773 702 7664

-Susan Stokes is the Tiffany and Margaret Blake Distinguished Service Professor and Director of the Program on Democracy.
+Susan Stokes is the Tiffany and Margaret Blake Distinguished Service Professor and Director of the Chicago Center on Democracy.

-Her research interests include democratic theory and how democracy functions in developing societies; distributive politics; and comparative political behavior.
+Her research and teaching interests include democratic theory and how democracy functions in developing societies, distributive politics, and comparative political behavior.

 Her single and co-authored books include Mandates and Democracy: Neoliberalism by Surprise in Latin America (2001), Brokers, Voters, and Clientelism: The Puzzle of Distributive Politics (2013), and Why Bother?
 Rethinking Participation in Elections and Protests (2019).